vegardgs-ksat/blog/posts/tired_of_rest.md

 For the remainder of this blog post, we will refer to the modern day incarnation of REST - however incorrect that may seem from its original definition.

-The requirements of modern day APIs are often rater complex, and the set of invariant transformations that can be applied to a resource is oft large or plentiful.
+The requirements of modern day APIs are often rather complex, and the set of invariant transformations that can be applied to a resource is oft large or plentiful.
 Expressing these within the confines of REST may be extremely difficult.
 Here are some common pitfalls:

 #### Pitfall: Search operation with many parameters

 You have a central resource that you want to expose a generic search operation upon.
-The REST denoted method verb to use is `GET`, since the operation is idempotent, and the response should be cache-able based upon the URL.
+The REST- denoted method verb to use is `GET`, since the operation is idempotent, and the response should be cache-able based upon the URL.
 You end up specifying a set of filtering predicates that you cram into the query string.
 You have to use the query string, because the HTTP specification limits request bodies to `PATCH`, `POST`, and `PUT` methods.
 It starts out not too bad.
 Maybe you